About Prostate Cancer

 Treatment options: Surgery

 A radical prostatectomy is the surgical removal of the entire prostate gland and the surrounding tissues.
 It is the “gold standard” for treatment of disease that is believed to be contained within the prostatic capsule.
-There are several reasons for this.
+The main reason for this is that when cancer is confined to the prostate, surgery completely removes the cancerous gland.
+Cure is the goal, and unless any cancer cells were left behind during this procedure, it is highly likely.
 When cancer is confined to the prostate, surgery completely removes it.
 In men with low-risk disease (that is to say localized cancer, a low grade, and an initial PSA of less than 10) the likelihood of a cure with radical prostatectomy is as high as 95%.

 Treatment options: Radiation Therapy